AlanWang1/No-Laughing-Matter/README.md

 - Node.js and Express for backend server
 - Socket.IO for managing video chat rooms
 - WebRTC for realtime video streaming
-- Tensorflow.js library for facial recognition and analysis
+- Tensorflow.js library for facial recognition and analysis (to determine laughter/smiling)

 Originally Demoed at Hack the North: https://devpost.com/software/no-laughing-matter